Asymmetric GANs for Image-to-Image Translation: Conclusion

 \section{Conclusion}

-In this paper, we present a new Asymmetric Generative Adversarial Network (AsymmetricGAN), a robust and efficient GAN model that can perform both paired and unpaired image-to-image translations.
+We present a novel AsymmetricGAN, a robust and efficient model that can perform both supervised and unsupervised image-to-image translations.
 The proposed asymmetric dual generators, allowing for different network architectures and different-level parameter sharing strategy, are designed for the image translation and image reconstruction tasks.
-Moreover, we explore jointly using different objective functions to optimize our AsymmetricGAN, and thus generating images with better fidelity and high quality.
-Extensive experimental results on different scenarios demonstrate that our AsymmetricGAN achieves more photo-realistic results and less model capacity than existing methods for both unsupervised and supervised image-to-image translation tasks.
-Finally, the proposed GAN model and training skills can be easily injected into other GAN frameworks.
+Moreover, we explore jointly using different objective functions to optimize AsymmetricGAN, and thus generating images with better fidelity and high quality.
+Extensive experimental results on different scenarios demonstrate that AsymmetricGAN achieves more photo-realistic results and more modeling capacity than existing methods for both unsupervised and supervised image translation tasks.
+Finally, the proposed model and training skills can be easily applied to other GAN frameworks.
+In the future, we will focus on the face aging task \cite{suo2009compositional}, which aims to generate facial image with different ages in a continuum.

-\textbf{Acknowledgments.} This work is partially supported by National Natural Science Foundation of China (NSFC, No.U1613209,61673030), Shenzhen Key Laboratory for Intelligent Multimedia and Virtual Reality (ZDSYS201703031405467).